 Relieve Toothache Pain & Renew Oral Health

 Toothaches tend to come in two varieties: the I-can-handle-the-pain kind of toothache and the I-can’t-go-on kind.
 If you would describe your discomfort as feeling more like pressure, then perhaps there is a particle of food trapped between two teeth.
 Try flossing and see if that helps.

 On the other hand, if your toothache interferes with work and sleep then you probably need to come see Dr. Iverson as soon as possible.
 He will examine the tooth and a digital x-ray will be taken that shows whether or not there is infection inside.
-If so, then a root canal will likely be needed.
-Also called root canal therapy, this procedure removes the infection and preserves the remaining tooth structure.
+If so, then root canal therapy from our Montgomery, MN dentist will likely be needed.
+This procedure removes the infection and preserves the remaining tooth structure.

 How Does a Tooth Become Infected?